 As the major winter holidays are approaching, so is a new height of the coronavirus pandemic, with a surge in cases created by Thanksgiving travel expected to only worsen in the coming days.
 Still, many are planning to take their chances, break local restrictions, and hit the road to be with friends and family for what’s typically the most wonderful time of the year.
 But experts warn that while each form of travel presents its own set of challenges over the holidays this year, one in particular is considered to be the riskiest: a long-haul bus ride.
 Read on to find out why it’s such a dangerous way to hit the road right now.

 According to a survey of epidemiologists and other health experts from Vox, anyone who is planning to go against the U.S. Center for Disease Control and Prevention’s (CDC) travel advisories is at a higher risk of catching or unknowingly spreading COVID-19.
-But lengthy bus trip presents a unique problem in that it usually takes longer than other forms of travel, makes it difficult or impossible to socially distance, and is a more difficult environment in which to ensure passengers are following mask mandates than they are on other forms of transportation.
+But a lengthy bus trip presents a unique problem in that it usually takes longer than other forms of travel, makes it difficult or impossible to socially distance, and is a more difficult environment in which to ensure passengers are following mask mandates than they are on other forms of transportation.

 “It might be harder on a longer ride to keep your mask on, and it’s probably not as enforced as it is on an airplane,” Amesh Adalja, MD, a physician and faculty member of the Johns Hopkins University Bloomberg School of Public Health’s department of environmental health and engineering, told Vox.